yiisoft/yii2-mongodb/docs/guide/README.md

-MongoDb Extension for Yii 2
+MongoDB Extension for Yii 2
 ===========================

 This extension provides the [MongoDB](http://www.mongodb.org/) integration for the Yii2 framework.